brct-james/guild-golems/README.md

 - - Mana regen is calculated every time `secureGetUser` is called
 - - `harvesters` gather resources from nodes in the world
 - Have golems travel between locations
+- Leaderboards based on various criteria
+- - Note: At present leaderboards are not being generated nor cached, so no rankings are returned

 ### Endpoints

+- `GET: /api/v0/leaderboards` list all available leaderboards and their descriptions
+- `GET: /api/v0/leaderboards/{board}` get the specified leaderboard rankings
 - `GET: /api/v0/locations` returns entire world json from DB
 - `POST: /api/v0/users/{username}/claim` attempts to claim the specified username, returns the user data after creation, including token which users must save to access private routes
 - `GET: /api/v0/users/{username}` returns the public user data